frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

 </p>

 {% hint style="success" %}
-**Check you're on the right track**
+**Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/7733a6c3d9886cf4a86397e8ba1a668fcd3cb928).

-For each step in this tutorial we have created a commit in [this repo](https://github.com/frontity-demos/tutorial-hello-frontity).

-If you get stuck at any point you can compare your code at the relevant stage to [the commits in the repo](https://github.com/frontity-demos/tutorial-hello-frontity/commits/main).

-> Lines with a 🔴 red background marked with a minus sign ➖ are removed at that step.

-> Lines with a 🟢 green background marked with a plus sign ➕ are added at that step.

-The changes made in this step [can be seen here](https://github.com/frontity-demos/tutorial-hello-frontity/commit/7733a6c3d9886cf4a86397e8ba1a668fcd3cb928).

 {% endhint %}